antaxiom/antaxiom.github.io/src/index.md

 # Welcome to antaxiom's blog

-Welcome to the site!
-I don't really do much here other than link my important stuff but it's better than nothing
+Welcome to my blog (without any blogs) I'll write here from time to time whenever I feel like, feel free to suggest anything to add my making an issue on this [page's repo](https://github.com/antaxiom/antaxiom.github.io)

-You can find more info on me [here](about)
+You can find more info on me in my about page

+If I write anything it'll all be here: